Processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Inert Higgs Doublet Models and Two Higgs Doublet Models: Introduction

+In this paper, we present the phenomenological analysis of these processes at high-energy $\gamma\gamma$ collisions in the Inert Higgs Doublet Model (IHDM) and the Two Higgs Doublet Model (THDM).
+In the phenomenological analysis, cross sections are shown as functions of center-of-mass energies.
+Furthermore, the enhancement factors, defined as the ratios of cross sections of $\gamma \gamma \rightarrow \phi_i\phi_j$ in the HESMs to the corresponding ones for $\gamma \gamma \rightarrow hh$ in the Standard Model, are examined in the parameter space of the models under consideration.
 The paper is structured as follows.
-We review briefly the HESM in the next section.
-We then present calculations for $\gamma \gamma \rightarrow \phi_i \phi_j$ with CP-even Higgses $\phi_{i,j} \equiv h, H$ in the HESM in the section $3$.
-The phenomenological studies for the HESM are discussed in section $4$.
-In section $5$, conclusion and outlook for the paper are shown.
-In appendices $A,~B$ we derive the couplings appear in the calculations.
+We briefly review the HESM in the next section.
+The phenomenological studies for the HESM are discussed in section 3.
+In section 4, we present the conclusion and outlook of the paper.
+In appendices A and B, we derive the couplings that appear in the calculations.